 Activities that most significantly impact the independent operator economic performance relate to sales and labor.
 Sales activities that significantly impact the independent operators' economic performance include determining what merchandise the independent operator will order and sell and the price of such merchandise, both of which the independent operator controls.
 The independent operator is also responsible for all of their own labor.
-Labor activities that significantly impact the independent operator's economic performance include hiring, training, supervising, directing, compensating (including wages, salaries and employee benefits) and terminating all of the employees of the independent operator, activities which the independent operator controls.
-Accordingly, the independent operator has the power to direct the activities that most significantly impact the independent operator's economic performance.
-Furthermore, the mutual termination rights associated with the operator agreements do not give the Company power over the independent operator.
+Labor activities that significantly impact the independent operator's economic performance include hiring, training, supervising, directing, compensating (including wages, salaries and employee benefits) and terminating all of the employees of the independent operator, activities which the independent operator has the power to direct the activities that most significantly impact the independent operator has the power to direct the activities that most significantly impact the independent operator, the mutual termination rights associated with the operator agreements do not give the Company power over the independent operator.